Allexsen/Real-TimeSTT/README.md

 Add `--certificate cert.pem --key key.pem` to your server script.

-The full script will now look like:
+The full script will now look like this:
 ```bash
 cd ./sherpa-onnx
 python3 python-api-examples/streaming_server.py \